wp-statistics/wp-statistics/readme.txt

 The overview page has been completely rewritten!
 If you had set custom values for what widgets to display and in what order on your overview page you will have to re-select them using the "Screen Options" tab on the overview page and by dragging and dropping the widgets in to place.

 == Changelog ==
+= 10.0.4 =
+* Release Date: TBD
+* Fixed: Recent Visitors widget in the dashboard did not work.
+* Fixed: Top Visitors in Overview page would not reload.
+* Fixed: Links for yesterday and older visitors count went to wrong page.

 = 10.0.3 =
 * Release Date: January 19, 2016
 * Updated: Google map API now always uses https.